SquarerFive/SquarerSeven/README.md

 It happens automatically.
 It will not restart or crash the bot.

 # NOTE:
-Everything is logged in Google Console, it is logged to improve the AI respond to more words.
+Everything is seen in Google Console, it is logged to improve the AI respond to more words.
 Please do not enter any private information even I don't steal, I prefer the users not to take the risk of entering their passwords or emails, if my account got hacked - the hacker would have access to all your information (though it is likely not to happen).
 I am not responsible if the API gets hacked.
 # Version: 1.0
 No changes... just launch.